axa-group/Parsr/docs/api-guide.md

 - **The API is RESTful:** The API is over HTTP and follow REST standards.
 - **The API is asynchronous:** There is a simple queue system and every job is managed by the API server.

-The API has an endpoint prefix `/api` and then, optionaly, the version number `/v1.0`.
+The API has an endpoint prefix `/api` and then, optionally, the version number `/v1.0`.
 That mean every request must be send to:

 - `/api/v1.0`: will use the API version 1.0
 - `/api/v1`: will use the latest API version 1.x